walknuts/southportapartments/pages/4-your-home.md

 - The roof is steel sheets.
 - The external floor tiles are removable and rest on adjustable pedestals.

+## WARRANTY

+### When does the warranty on my unit expire?

+TK

+### Who should I contact for building defects?

+TK

+### How do I know if something is a ‘defect’ or within the acceptable building tolerance?

+[*The NSW Guide to Standards and Tolerances 2017*](https://www.fairtrading.nsw.gov.au/housing-and-property/building-and-renovating/after-you-build-or-renovate/guide-to-standards-and-tolerances) is helpful, even in the ACT.

 ## FINISHES

 ### Internal finishes